-Glenn Greenwald, one of the best journalists and commentators on the U.S. left, was attacked today in print by Cliff Kincaid, a longtime McCarthyite and deranged right-winger, who has been seeing reds under every bed since he was probably an infant (which in many ways he still is).
+Glenn Greenwald, one of the best journalists and commentators on the U.S. left, was attacked today in print by Cliff Kincaid, a longtime McCarthyite and deranged right-winger, who has been seeing reds under every bed since he was probably an infant.

 Greenwald’s crime, in which his accomplice was Democracy Now! host Amy Goodman, was to accept the first Izzy Stone award from the Park Center for Independent Media in New York.
 Stone, who wrote under the byline I.F.
 Stone, was of course one of the greatest independent journalists of all time, and kept the faith from the Great Depression through the “Haunted Fifties” all the way through the 1980s.

 For Greenwald and Goodman, the award was well-deserved (I’m proud to be associated with both of them, and have been interviewed for both of their shows – see the links here and here).
 But accepting the Izzy Stone award was not their only sin, according to Kincaid, who plies his vicious trade at Accuracy in Media; they also appeared on Bill Moyers’ PBS show to speak about their work.

 Greenwald responded with his typical verve, telling Kincaid off and proudly associating himself with Stone, who Kincaid (with many of his fellow kooks) believe without substantiation was a Soviet agent.
 Here’s part of what Greenwald wrote today, as it appeared on Firedoglake: